Scroll Down for information on the Welsummer

 Showing white headspot & absence of defined dark stripe

-The Welbar was created near Lustleigh in Devon by Mr H R S Humphrey, an independent breeder, who in 1942 mated Welsummer cocks to Barred Rock hens and set out to create autosexing Welsummers.
-He used both Gold (the typical colour in the breed) and Silver Duckwing Welsummers and by 1946 had achieved his aim to such a degree that he was able to exhibit both birds and eggs of his new breed.
+The Welbar was created by Mr H R S Humphrey near Lustleigh in Devon, an independent breeder, who in 1942 mated Welsummer cocks to Barred Rock hens and set out to create autosexing Welsummers.
+He used both the Gold Welsummer (the typical colour in the breed) and the Silver Duckwing Welsummer; by 1946 had achieved his aim to such a degree that he was able to exhibit both birds and eggs of his new breed.
 In 1948, just 6 years after the initial cross, the Poultry Club of Great Britain recognised the breed and approved a Breed Standard for both the Gold and the Silver Welbar.
 At the same time as developing the Welbar Mr Humphrey was also working on the creation of an autosexing duck and was responsible for the development of the Dark Campbell, standardised in 1954, which when mated to White Campbell resulted in sex-linked ducklings.

 The creation of the Welbar is outlined in the following chart:

 The Welbar was created purely as a utility variety and Mr Humphrey would have preferred them to be a 'variety' of the Welsummer rather than a separate breed: they were bred as a commercially viable autosexing Welsummer, capable of laying large quantities of large dark brown eggs.
-The Gold Welbar is usually referred to simply as the 'Welbar', the Silver Welbar no longer seems to exist though I understand it may have been re-created.
+The Gold Welbar is usually referred to simply as the 'Welbar', the Silver Welbar no longer seems to exist though I understand it may have been re-created, at least in bantam form.

 The Welbar is defined by the Poultry Club of Great Britain as being a Soft Feather Light Breed and is classified as a Rare Breed.
 The average mature cock weighing 7½lb and the hen 6lb.
 They are upright, active birds with the typical deep, wide abdomen of the laying breeds.
 The cock is a handsome bird with cream and grey barred feathers.
 It is an upright bird, the tail is large, full and held high.
 They have a medium sized single comb which is firm and upright.
 The cock has a cape of abundant hackles and a long, slender neck.